gnuradio/gnuradio/CONTRIBUTING.md

 If you have an obvious test, that might speed up the time it takes to convince reviewers that your code is correct.

+## Code is "Write once, read many times"; it's a liability!

+You only have to write your code once – but multiple people will have to read and understand it, be able to test whether it does what it should, and take care of it for many years.

+You can make the life of present and future project contributors better by writing code that is clear, adding unit tests that are clear in what they test, and where that's not possible, demonstrate you've tried the code on your own machine.

 ## GitHub-specific Actions

 GNU Radio is currently hosted at GitHub, where we've added some mechanics that